 JRCS relief teams consist of physicians, nurses and administrative staff.
 Many of them are not radiation experts.
 The JRCS’s relief activities in Fukushima conducted immediately after the outset of the Fukushima Daiichi Nuclear Power Plant accident were not enough due to the lack of knowledge about radiation, protective equipment/materials, and standards for ensuring the safety of the relief team members.
 If a nuclear disaster occurs, JRCS relief team members need to engage in relief activities in a radiation environment safely and securely, and provide necessary assistance to the survivors.
 In order to make this possible, the JRCS organizes and holds the “Nuclear Disaster Response Basic Training Session” to allow the relief team members to learn basic knowledge they will need during a nuclear disaster.

-The curriculum and program were discussed and considered at the Meeting of Radiation Emergency Medical Care Advisors which is composed of some physicians and radiological technologists working at Japanese Red Cross hospitals which are designated as radiation emergency hospitals.
+The curriculum and program were discussed and considered at the Meeting of Nuclear Emergency Medical Care Advisors which is composed of some physicians and radiological technologists working at Japanese Red Cross hospitals which are designated as nuclear emergency facilities.
 The training materials were also prepared by the meeting members.
-The JRCS radiation emergency medical care advisors (REMC advisors) serve as instructors at the training sessions.
+The JRCS nuclear emergency medical care advisors (NEMC advisors) serve as instructors at the training sessions.
 This training started in November 2014 and was held at the JRCS National Headquarters four times in total in Fiscal Years 2014 and 2015.
-From FY 2016, the training has been organized and held by each JRCS block.
+From FY 2016 onwards, the training has been organized and held by each JRCS bloc.